Pub: In fiction

 Pubs are a common setting for fictional works, including novels, stories, films, video games, and other works.
 In many cases, authors and other creators develop imaginary pubs for their works, some of which have become notable fictional places.
-Notable fictional pubs include The Admiral Benbow Inn in the Treasure Island pirate story, The Garrison in the 1920s crime TV drama Peaky Blinders, The Golden Perch in the high fantasy novel The Lord of the Rings, The Leaky Cauldron and The Hog's Head in the Harry Potter fantasy series, Moe's Tavern, a working-class venue in The Simpsons, and The Oak and Crosier in The Elder Scrolls IV: Oblivion video game.
+Notable fictional pubs include The Admiral Benbow Inn in the Treasure Island pirate story, the Garrison in the 1920s crime TV drama Peaky Blinders, the Golden Perch, the Prancing Pony, and the Green Dragon in the high fantasy novel The Lord of the Rings, the Leaky Cauldron and the Hog's Head in the Harry Potter fantasy series, Moe's Tavern, a working-class venue in The Simpsons, the Nag's Head in Only Fools and Horses, and the Oak and Crosier in the video game The Elder Scrolls IV: Oblivion.

 The major soap operas on British television each feature a fictional pub, and these pubs have become household names in Britain.
 The Rovers Return is the pub in Coronation Street, the British soap broadcast on ITV.
 The Queen Vic (short for the Queen Victoria) is the pub in EastEnders, the major soap on BBC One and the Woolpack in ITV's Emmerdale.
 The sets of each of the three major television soap operas have been visited by some of the members of the royal family, including Queen Elizabeth II.
 The centrepiece of each visit was a trip into the Rovers, the Queen Vic, or the Woolpack to be offered a drink.

 The Bull in the BBC Radio 4 soap opera The Archers is an important meeting point.